deryayigit/ceng-foundations/algorithms/README.md

 Algorithms is one of the cornerstone courses of Computer Engineering, forming the foundation of problem-solving and software development skills.
 This repository brings together my **theoretical knowledge** and **practical projects** from the course.

-The content is organized into **two main sections**:
+The content is organized into two main sections, you can explore the contents by clicking the links below:
 - **📚 Fundamentals** – Topic-based algorithm implementations and practice problems
-- **📝 Assignments** – Serious academic projects developed as coursework

-The content is organized into two main sections, you can explore the contents by clicking the links below.

-  ### 📚 Fundamentals
   - [Basics](fundamentals/basic-algorithms/)
   - [Recursion](fundamentals/recursion-problems/)
   - [Sorting](fundamentals/sorting-algorithms/)
   - [Searching](fundamentals/searching-algorithms/)

-  ### 📝 Assignments
+  - **📝 Assignments** – Serious academic projects developed as coursework
   - [Soroban Project](assignments/soroban_project/) – Simulation of the Japanese abacus, focusing on algorithmic operations.

 ---